Antioxidants— Beyond the Hype

 When we don’t produce enough antioxidants on our own, we can obtain them through diet.
 We need a daily minimum of 8-11,000 antioxidant units to be clear of oxidative debt.
 This minimum is usually not met, which explains why oxidative stress related disease is so prevalent.
 Consuming antioxidants through diet helps keep your system in balance.

 Most antioxidants come from food— specifically veggies and fruits.
 Plant foods are usually rich in antioxidants because they use sunlight to generate fuel.
-In order to protect themselves from constant exposure to UV rays, plants have evolved antioxidant defenses that survive against oxidative stress.
+In order to protect themselves from constant exposure to UV rays from the sun, plants have evolved antioxidant defenses that survive against oxidative stress.
 These same antioxidants can be absorbed in your body by consuming these foods.
-The cool thing about antioxidants is that they work synergistically with the other nutrients in food.
+The cool thing about antioxidants is that they work synergistically with the other nutrients in food to offer protection in your cells.

 Here are some of the antioxidant rich foods you can incorporate in your diet:

-- Red Cabbage— Consider incorporating this veggie into your dishes to add a pop of color and boost in nutrition.
+- Red Cabbage— This veggie adds a pop of color and boost in nutrition.
 Red cabbage is also a great source of vitamins C,K and A.

 - Kale— This veggie is one of the most nutrient-dense foods you can consume.
 It is also a great source of minerals such as manganese, calcium, copper, potassium, and magnesium.